This is the story of Dr. Monticore VonBraun, his family, and their unfortunate experiences with the house known as the "Rebel Yell".

 The first Rebel Yell was held on Halloween night, 2000.

-I recruited Ernie and some other friends to help out, and we started planning about a month before Halloween.
+We started planning about a month before Halloween.
 We decided to use the driveway, garage, and side yard, and keep a small graveyard scene on the front lawn.
 It was a lot of work, but we had more time to work on things since we all lived nearby and were building at home.

 We didn't have an official name or much of a theme in the beginning.
 The first Rebel Yell, creatively titled "Haunted House", went something like this: Our victims entered through the graveyard, then were chased by a guy with a chainsaw who came out of a scary storage shed "crypt".
 From there they entered a dungeon sort of room, then a hallway with strange lights and then a room full of spiders.
 The last room was sort of a human butcher shop with lots of body parts and dripping blood.
 I've always liked the effect of using pumps and red-colored water to make blood drip off of tables, out of bodies and generally just squirt all over the place, so this was my favorite room.
 In recent years these effects have been incorporated into our Bathroom scene which Haunted Bay described as "especially nauseating".